 - Original ContentRegular additions of new content and an unmatched archive

-The vast archive of HBO TV dramas and comedies – regarded among the finest ever made – are there, with new, ground-breaking original shows, documentaries and current affairs series under the HBO and HBO Max Original banner.
+An archive of HBO TV dramas and comedies – regarded among the finest ever made – are there, with new, ground-breaking original shows, documentaries and current affairs series under the HBO and HBO Max Original banner.
 It’s also first to host some of the biggest Hollywood movies following their theatre runs.
 That includes the current Best Picture Oscar-nominated flicks The Banshees of Inisherin and Empire of Light.

-The apps are available in most places, the library is constantly growing, and there’s some support for the 4K HDR and Dolby Atmos, if your setup can handle it.
+The apps are available in most places, the library is sizeable, and there’s some support for the 4K HDR and Dolby Atmos, if your setup can handle it.
 With ad-supported and ad-free options, the real argument is, can you afford not to have it?

 - Wide support on mobile, smart TV and web